 Titus is a community interest individual.
-He is the secretary general, Efon Alaaye UK and Europe Association, when he was a member of the non-profit Junior Chamber International he displayed his accounting prowess to service to humanity; In Rotary International he brings his knowledge in business and his leadership skills to supporting humanitarian services.
-Titus strive to completion in any task he is assigned.
+He is the secretary general, of Efon Alaaye UK and Europe Association, when he was a member of the non-profit Junior Chamber International he displayed his accounting prowess to service to humanity; In Rotary International he brings his knowledge in business and his leadership skills to supporting humanitarian services.
+Titus strives to completion in any task he is assigned.
 Titus coordinated Prowibo’s first programme in Nigeria at University of Lagos in 2022.

-Project Coordinator – SL
+Project Coordinator – Sierra Leone

-Yanoh was our Professor on Community Health and Model United Nations in Sierra Leone in summer 2017.
+Yanoh was our Professor on Community Health and Model United Nations in Sierra Leone in the summer of 2017.
 She lives in New York City where she teaches at the New York Institute of Technology on community health.
 She has connections to Sierra Leone having worked for Helen Keller International in Freetown, Sustainable Development in Koinadugu, and research on Ebola in the region.
 She holds an MA in Public Health from Icahn School of Medicine at Mount Sinai in New York.
 She is working with us on further developing our Sierra Leone program and creating opportunities for students.

 Dr Noor Khan

-Noor Khan has been on the examination/ selection/ interview panels of various academic institutions & universities, Banking services recruitment boards, the Ford Foundation Scholarship Programmes.
-She has also served in an honorary capacity on the advisory boards of government bodies such as Indian Railways & Indian Telecom Department.
+Noor Khan has been on the examination/ selection/ interview panels of various academic institutions & universities, Banking services recruitment boards, and the Ford Foundation Scholarship Programmes.
+She has also served in an honorary capacity on the advisory boards of government bodies such as the Indian Railways & Indian Telecom Department.

 She has also been involved extensively in social work for underprivileged girls’ education and empowerment.
-For the past decade, she has been a core team member of Sanatkada, a weaves and crafts outlet in Lucknow which promotes craftwork from women’s groups works for gender justice, social equality and upliftment of girls and women from marginalized communities.
+For the past decade, she has been a core team member of Sanatkada, a weaves and crafts outlet in Lucknow which promotes craftwork from women’s groups and works for gender justice, social equality and the upliftment of girls and women from marginalized communities.